Tommy Gorman: Sports career

 Gorman was also a promoter.
 One of his flops was after he became manager-coach of the Montreal Maroons when he booked evangelist Aimee Semple McPherson at the Montreal Forum.
 Few people came.
 "No one wanted to be saved," he explained.
 However, some of his better promotions came when he was the Montreal Canadiens general manager.
 He had Duke Ellington and Frank Sinatra perform at the Forum.

 After retiring as general manager of the Canadiens in 1946, Gorman bought the Ottawa Senators of the Quebec Senior Hockey League, managing it to win the Allan Cup in 1949.
 He took figure skater Barbara Ann Scott on a continental tour after she won the figure skating gold medal at the 1948 Winter Olympics.
 Gorman revived professional wrestling in Montreal and promoted it in Ottawa, and introduced professional baseball to Ottawa in 1951 with the Ottawa Giants of the International League.

 In 1937, he took over management of the Connaught Park Racetrack, a horse race track in Aylmer QC, near Ottawa, of which he had been a part-owner since 1925.
 Gorman was managing the race track when he died of cancer at a hospital in Ottawa at the age of 74.
 He was the last living founder of the NHL.
 He has been inducted into the Hockey Hall of Fame (1963), the Ottawa Sports Hall of Fame (1966), and the Canadian Horse Racing Hall of Fame (1977).

 Coaching record

 Family

 Gorman was married in 1910 to Mary Westwick, sister of Rat Westwick, one of the "Silver Seven", and was an uncle to Bill Westwick.
-They had four children, Mary Kathleen, Dorothy Elizabeth (Betty), Lawrence Franklyn (Frank) and Joseph (Joe).
-Mary Kathleen, born in 1911, died at two weeks of age.
-Betty, born in 1919, married Allan Hern, son of goaltender Riley Hern of the Montreal Wanderers.
-Betty Hern-Gorman and Al Hern had four children, Riley, Diana, Peter and Timothy.
-Betty died in 2001.
+They had two daughters and two sons.

-While Gorman was with the Montreal Canadiens, Joe was his assistant.
-After Gorman returned to Ottawa, T.P., Frank and Joe worked together to operate the Ottawa Auditorium and Connaught Park.
-After Gorman's death from cancer in 1961, Frank and Joe continued to operate the Auditorium until its demolition in 1967 and Connaught until 1984 when Frank died.
-The track was sold to Joe in 1986 who operated it on his own, until it eventually went bankrupt in 1995.
-Joe died in 2007.
+After Gorman returned to Ottawa, he and his sons operated the Ottawa Auditorium and Connaught Park.
+After Gorman's death from cancer in 1961, his sons continued to operate the Auditorium until its demolition in 1967 and Connaught until 1984.